Salutary neglect: Effects

-The policy succeeded in increasing money flow from the colonies to Britain.
+The policy succeeded in increasing the flow of money among Britain and its colonies.
 The lack of enforcement of trading laws meant American merchants profited from illegal trading with French possessions in the Caribbean from which Britain prospered, in turn, as American merchants purchased more British goods.

 The laissez-faire nature of the policy led to the colonies being de facto independent.
 The policy helped develop a sense of independence and self-sufficiency and enabled colonial assemblies to wield significant power over the royally-appointed governors through their control of colony finances.

 Additionally, Walpole's willingness to fill the unpopular colonial offices with friends and political allies led to an ineffective king's authority overseas.

+West Indies

+The practice of a high degree of local autonomy was not limited to British colonies on the North American mainland.
+The island colonies in the Caribbean also enjoyed autonomy in their local legislatures.

 End of policy

 From 1763, Britain began to try to enforce stricter rules and more direct management, which were driven in part by the outcome of the Seven Years' War in which Britain had gained large swathes of new territory in North America at the Treaty of Paris.
 The war meant that Britain had accrued large debts, and it was decided to deploy troops in the colonies to defend them from the continued threats from France.

 British Prime Minister George Grenville thus proposed additional taxes to supplement the Navigation Acts that known as the Grenville Acts: the Sugar Act 1764, the Currency Act 1764, and the Stamp Act 1765 all aimed at increasing authority in and revenue from the colonies.
 These were unpopular in the colonies and led to the Stamp Act riots in August 1765 and the Boston Massacre in March 1770.
 The Grenville Acts, as well as the Intolerable Acts, were defining factors that led to the American Revolutionary War.